Skip to main content

 Written Statement (Dienstzettel)

-If the employment contract is not provided in written form, Austrian law requires that the employee must receive a written statement (Dienstzettel).
+If the employment contract is not provided in written form, Austrian law generally requires that the employee must receive a written statement (Dienstzettel) immediately after the employment relationship starts, unless the employment lasts no more than one month.
 This statement sets out the employee’s key rights and obligations under the employment relationship.

 The Dienstzettel must include the following information:

-Reference to the applicable collective agreementor work agreement
+• Reference to the applicable collective agreement or works agreement

 This written statement ensures that both parties understand the terms of employment and helps to protect the rights of the employee in the absence of a formal written contract.